Penfolds Bin 138 GSM 2020 Review: Balanced, But Constantly Shifting

 Food Pairing

-Cottage cheese: follows a similar line to fetta, though in its own subtle way.
+Cottage cheese: follows a similar line to fetta, though more subtle

-Roast beef slice: preserves some sweetness and fruit before oak takes over with structure.
+Roast beef slice: keeps some sweetness before structure takes over

 ATC Verdict: Is It Worth the Splurge?